ba-st/Launchpad/docs/HowTo.md

 [2019-05-31T03:06:56.965318-03:00] [INFO] The sum of 0 and 40 is 40
 ```

-Ussing `--fail` which will force an exit (expected exit, so no fuel dump)
+Using `--fail` which will force an exit (expected exit, so no fuel dump)

 ```bash
 ./pharo Pharo.image example --addend=40 --fail